t1g3rl/Mutual_Connection_Challenge/README.md

 # Mutual_Connection_Challenge
-A challenge to find mutual connections in a database.

 The database we will use for this assignment concerns workers in the data space who recently attended an AI conference.